jasminequach/jasminequach.github.io/essays/ai-use.md

 <br>

-### Answering questions in class or in Discord & asking or answering smart-questions:
+##### Answering questions in class or in Discord & asking or answering smart-questions:

-I never really asked for help on or answered questions about what we were learning in the experiences.
+I never really asked for help or answered questions about what we were learning in the experiences.
 If I had something to ask my peers or instructors, it was always administrative stuff that didn’t require actual knowledge about the material.

 The same goes for smart questions.
 It was always simply unnecessary to involve AI.

 <br>

-### Coding examples:
+##### Coding examples:

 I usually read up on articles first when looking for examples, but ChatGPT is a good tool as well.
 I’m slightly more inclined to trust the articles since they are more likely to be reviewed, edited, and definitely correct, whereas I have to be more careful with the information ChatGPT fetches for me.